jeremyong/SDLpp/README.md

 ```

 This will create an `libSDLpp.so` library that your application can
 link against.
 Remember to add the `include` directory as well.
+In
+addition, this will build all the examples in the `examples`
+directory.

+## Usage

+Please refer to individual examples in the `examples` directory for
+usage instructions.